ClimaTree/climatree-shiny-dev/shinydashboard/text/background.md

 # Mapping Tree Species Sensitivity to Changes in Water Availability

 #### Drought Sensitivity in Water Availabilty

-Climate change is having a range of effects on forests (positive and negative).
-Droughts have been happening for a very long time but the most concerning impact on forests are the increasing severity and duration of droughts.
-Understanding how forests react to drier conditions has been a point of interest therefore there is a dire need to know which trees are most sensitive to changes in water availability.
+Forests cover approximately 30% of Earth's land surface, absorb more carbon than all other terrestrial ecosystems, and provide trillions of dollars’ worth of ecosystem services (Food and Agriculture Organization of the United Nations, 2005).
+However, forests are increasingly threatened by climate change-induced shifts in drought frequency and severity.
+As temperatures incease, it is critical to develop effective management strategies and identify techniques to prioritize management interventions.
+For example, developing cutting-edge models that can identify regions within a species’ range that are more vulnerable to drought can bolster restoration efforts, particularly for threatened species and species exposed to frequent droughts.

-The goal of this project and dashboard is to explore the effect of trees under water deficiency across their species range to the year 2100.
-We would like to map tree sensitivity at a species level for species found in the International Tree Ring Data Bank
+#### Mapping Tree Sensitivty Dashboard

-#### Why We Built This Dashboard
+The Mapping Tree Sensitivy Dashboard assses species-specific sensitivity to drought by quantifying variation in drought-sensitivity across tree species’ ranges.
+This localized information is citical for land managers to develop targeted drought-adaptation strategies.

-To confront the challenges of species-specific sensitivity mapping, our goal with the dashboard is to create maps that more accurately capture drought sensitivity in different species ranges primarily in wetter colder regions.
+By analyzing variation in drought-sensitivity for 26 tree species, we demonstrate that th eimpacts of drier conditions vary by species and across species’ ranges.
+Our findings suggest that effective management strategies will need to consider species-level variation in drought sensitivity to sustain ecosystem services under climate change.

-We hope this dashboard can act as a tool to map tree vulnerarlity as a result of sensitivity to changing climate conditions.
+We hope this dashboard can act as a tool for land management partners to identify regions where management interventions may be needed under climate change.